- No win. No fee.

 Unfortunately, there are little-to-no signs of shoulder dystocia prior to birth, making it virtually impossible to predict whether it will happen in advance, or to prevent it from happening before or during birth.
 That is why a rapid response is critical when it is identified.

 However, there are some risk factors associated with shoulder dystocia that make it more likely to occur, which can be observed both during antenatal care and early in labour.
-These include:

 Fundamentally, shoulder dystocia is when there is a disproportion of the size of the baby and the size of the mother’s pelvis.
 Therefore, if it is expected that the baby will weigh over 5kg, or over 4.5kg if the mother has diabetes, the mother could be offered an early induced labour or a Caesarean section, in order to reduce the risk of shoulder dystocia.